 "For as ye have drunk upon my holy mountain, so shall all the heathen drink continually, yea, they shall drink, and they shall swallow down, and they shall be as though they had not been" (Obadiah 1:16 KJV bible), "...and the cities of the nations fell: and great Babylon came in remembrance before God, to give unto her the cup of the wine of the fierceness of his wrath" (Revelation 16:19 KJV bible).

-God will surely visit his creation, but he's not going to be handing out lollipops and giving high fives.
+God will surely visit his creation.
 The prophets tell us the Lord will cleanse the world in the fury of his wrath.
 In his wrath, he will clear the way for an eternal Kingdom founded on peace and righteousness.

 "For this ye know, that no whoremonger, nor unclean person, nor covetous man, who is an idolater, hath any inheritance in the kingdom of Christ and of God.
 Let no man deceive you with vain words: for because of these things cometh the wrath of God upon the children of disobedience" (Ephesians 5:5-6 KJV bible).